 Family caregivers provide $470 billion annually in unpaid care.
 They spend an average of $7,000 of their own money on caregiving expenses each year.
 To put this figure into perspective, that’s almost 13 percent of the average American’s annual income.

 As your loved one’s needs change, you will likely find that a single caregiver, and sometimes even an entire family of caregivers, is no longer able to shoulder the burden without help.
 Depending on how many hours your loved one needs care, hiring in-home care can be more expensive than moving your loved one to an assisted living community.

 Frustratingly, with in-home care you’ll be paying more for fewer services.
 In-home aides don’t always offer socialization with other seniors, a variety of planned activities, or gourmet meals.
 There won’t be live music or celebrations, no matter how loving the aide you hire is.
 These are amenities you can only get in a senior living community.
 Senior living can save you money while offering a greater return on your investment.

 Caring for your loved one doesn’t have to be a source of chronic stress that leaves you depressed, overwhelmed, and wondering if you’re doing any good at all.
 The right senior living community relieves caregiver burden and burnout, and offers your loved one a vibrant place to call home.

 They’ll enjoy better food tailored to their nutritional needs, the exact level of support and care they require, plenty of activities, and a better life.
 Your loved one can forge new connections with other seniors, attend special events, and enjoy a living space they’re proud to call home.

 Aging doesn’t have to mean giving up on joy, even when a person’s health problems make it difficult for them to live out their retirement dreams.
 Cedarhurst would love to help you compare your options.
-To learn more, check out our free guide, The Insider’s Guide to Understanding Assisted Living Pricing.
+To learn more, check out our free TRUE Cost Calculator.